Fiddle Week CLASSES - July 31-August 6, 2016

 INTERMEDIATE IRISH FIDDLE (Liz Knowles)

 You should have a basic understanding of where all of the notes are in first position, basic bowing patterns, and basic sound production.
 You may or may not have had specific instruction in Irish fiddling before but hopefully you have heard it before and maybe even play a couple of Irish tunes already.
-I will cover basics for learning by ear, some technique as it applies to Irish music, practice techniques for ornamentation and bowing in the Irish style and we will learn as many tunes as the general class level allows.
-I will happily provide sheet music for tunes and anything else we cover in the class.
+I will cover basics for learning by ear, some technique as it applies to Irish music, practice techniques for ornamentation and bowing in an Irish style and we will learn as many tunes as the general class level allows, touching on various types of tunes, jigs, reels, hornpipes, marches, etc. I will happily provide sheet music for tunes and anything else we cover in the class.
 Please come with a recorder of some kind (*most important*), a pencil and your questions.
-I will send you a tune or two via email at least two weeks before the class.
-Even if you already know the tune or have heard it before, LISTEN to it as much as you can (in the car, while washing dishes, reading a book, etc).
-I know it will be hard for some of you but do NOT try and learn it!
-Just listen.
-All will become clear in the class!

 ADVANCED IRISH FIDDLE (Liz Knowles)

 For this class, we will use tunes you already know (as well as new tunes that I will teach in the class) to explore variations, ornamentation, style, and bowings.
-You should have more than two years of experience in learning by ear and should have a list of at least 3 Irish fiddle players that you have listened to regularly.
-We will not cover much basic technique in this class but might touch on specific topics like learning harmony and theory through Irish music, dealing with the issues that arise from learning difficult tunes and some good practice techniques applicable to all styles of fiddling.
-We will learn at least one tune in a flat key and I will provide some sheet music for specific topics.
-Please come with a recorder of some kind (*most important*), a pencil and your questions.
-I will send you a tune or two via email at least two weeks before the class.
-Even if you already know the tune or have heard it before, LISTEN to it as much as you can (in the car, while washing dishes, reading a book, etc).
-I know it will be hard for some of you but do NOT try and learn it!
-Just listen.
-All will become clear in the class!
+You should have more than two years of experience in learning by ear and should have a list of Irish fiddle players that you have listened to regularly.
+We will not cover much basic technique in this class but might touch on specific topics like learning harmony and theory through Irish music, dealing with the issues that arise from learning various types of tunes and some good practice techniques applicable to all styles of fiddling.
+I will provide some sheet music for specific topics like ornamentation and bowing and I hope to give you a tune a day, touching on the various types of tunes in irish music, jigs, reels, hornpipes, marches, etc. Please come with a recorder of some kind (*most important*), a pencil and your questions.

 INTERMEDIATE CAJUN & CREOLE FIDDLE (Michael Doucet)